 Check with POEA

 Whether the position you are applying for has an approved job order.
-Approved job orders are listed at POEA website and applicants can verify with corresponding employment agency whether these jobs are still available or already filled out.
+Approved job orders are listed on the POEA website and applicants can verify with the corresponding employment agency whether these jobs are still available or already filled out.

 Verifying an agency as valid or illegal is just the first step of the application.
-The next step is to ensure that job applicants are dealing with legitimate staff / employees of that agencies.
-Busy offices within those agencies may be infested with illegal recruiters posing as regular employees, offer to expedite the process of your application and take away your money.
+The next step is to ensure that job applicants are dealing with legitimate staff/employees of that agencies.
+Busy offices within those agencies may be infested with illegal recruiters posing as regular employees, who offer to expedite the process of your application and take away your money.

-Transact business only at the registered agency address
+Transact business only at the registered agent address

 Pay only the allowable placement fee.

 It should be equivalent to one month’s salary (or some variations not far off from this figure), except in cases where charging of placement fees is prohibited.
 Illegal recruiters often charge hefty sums as the price for the risk they take as they attempt to fool people into applying for a fake job offer.

 Pay the placement fee only after you have signed an employment contract.

 Demand an official receipt reflecting the actual amount paid and the purpose for which payment was made.
 Although it’s possible to recover illegally collected fees without presenting a receipt, don’t take chances and demand the official receipt to create a more transparent paper trail.

 Be wary of job offers through the Internet that requires applicants to remit immediately